Skip to content

 claudex auth logout <PROVIDER>

-Remove stored OAuth tokens for a provider.
+Remove stored OAuth tokens for a provider from the system keyring.

 Manage the translation proxy server.